RayTracing/raytracing.github.io/CONTRIBUTING.md

    code: please include the file, function/class, and line number(s) if that applies.

 4. Finally, _please keep issues focused on a single problem or suggestion_.
-If discussion prompts you to think of related issue, create a _new_ issue for that topic, and add a link back to the discussion or related issue (just use the "#NNN" syntax for issue/discussion/pull-request NNN -- GitHub will automatically make this a link).
+If discussion prompts you to think of a related issue, create a separate issue for that topic and add a link back to the original discussion or issue (just use the "#NNN" syntax for issue/discussion/pull-request NNN -- GitHub will automatically make this a link).

 Pull Requests